- Read our review guidelines

 Multiply this by a thousand and you’ll understand how important it is to be prepared and organized when taking your dog on their first ever kayaking trip.

 Is Your Dog Suitable For Kayaking?

 Believe it or not, some dogs just don’t like water.
 It isn’t for everyone (humans included).
 But most dogs think it’s no big deal.
 However, with persistence and training even the most water-resistant dogs (pun intended) can learn to relax and enjoy kayak life.
 But the last thing you want is your dog jumping into the water when you’re in the middle of nowhere.

 Some things to consider about your dog before venturing on the water are:

 Personality & Temperament – Is your dog lively and excitable?
 Is it likely to jump around on the yak at the slightest hint of movement or able to sit down comfortably for long periods of time while you enjoy a paddle?

 Breed & Size – It doesn’t take a rocket scientist to figure out that large, strong dogs can capsize a kayak fairly easily.
 A big dog with an over-excitable personality could be hard to control and paddle with.
 You’ll need to consider how realistic it is for your dog to fit in or on your kayak (especially larger dogs) and whether they are easy to command and control.

 Health & Age – It goes without saying that your dog’s wellbeing comes first.
 If your dog suffers from arthritis, vision impairment, hearing loss or cardiac issues you will need to consider these carefully before taking them on the boat.

 The weather and temperature can vary out on the water so you need to make sure that your dog is fit and healthy enough to endure the conditions.
 You may also want to consult your vet before introducing your dog to kayaking, as it’s important to keep your dog comfortable.

-Bodies of water are often breeding-grounds for mosquitos and other disease-carrying insects.
+Bodies of water are often breeding-grounds for no see ums and mosquitos and other disease-carrying insects.
 Your dog may benefit from vaccinations.